cluffa/cluffa.github.io/index.md

 This notebook was used to submit scores to Kaggle's "Titanic: Machine Learning From Disaster" competition.
 With feature engineering like multivariate imputing and matching families, I achieved an accuracy score of 0.801 when submitting.
 This put me in the top 5% of the leader board.

-### *Recognizing Handwritten Digits with a Convolutional Neural Network using Python and TensorFlow*
+### *Recognizing Handwritten Digits with a Convolutional Neural Network using Python Deep Learning Frameworks*

 View this project's [Jupyter Notebook](https://github.com/cluffa/digit_recognizer/blob/master/digits_tfnn.ipynb) using neural networks and [Jupyter Notebook](https://github.com/cluffa/digit_recognizer/blob/master/digits.ipynb) using a standard machine learning model.